-Return material authorization in dynamics 365 for finance and operations is a number given for authorizing the return of the goods.
+Return Material Authorization in Dynamics 365 for Finance and Operations is the number given to authorize the return of goods.

-In case of sales, it is to be provided by the company to the customer and in case of purchase, this number is provided by the vendor, thereby authorizing our company for the return.
+In case of a sale, it is provided to the customer by the company and in case of purchase, this number is provided by the seller, hereby authorizing your company for compensation.

 The Return material authorization cycle for the vendor is not maintained in AX as it needs to be handled at the vendor’s end.